OBSERVATORY IMPROVEMENT DISTRICT

 OBSID is run by the Chief Operations Officer (COO).
 She/he manages all staff and contracts with the service providers.
 She/he also ensures compliance with City Council requirements.

-In the OBSID office she/he is assisted by the Office Manager (OM), the Finance Officer (FO), the Projects Officer (PO) and an intern.
+In the OBSID office she/he is assisted by the Office Manager (OM), the Finance Officer (FO), the Public Safety Managers (PSMs) and interns.

-The outdoor work is done by the Cleaning Supervisor and a cleaning team, the Auxiliary Social Worker and the Gardeners.
+The outdoor work is done by the cleaning team, the Social Development Manager and the Gardener.